davghouse/AOLadderer/README.md

 Usage
 -----

-For Windows 7 or 8 users, download the latest release, unzip, and double-click on Ladderer.exe.
+For Windows 7 or 8 users, download the latest release, unzip, and double-click on ao-ladderer.exe.
 It looks good in Windows Classic theme and bad elsewhere.
+The download is pretty large because I didn't want to mess around with static-linking in Qt, for both practical and legal reasons.
+So all the needed Qt .dlls are included in their entirety.

 Choose your implant configuration and input the abilities and Treatment you'll have at the time of equipping.
 I do this by having an actual character and equipping it with gear I think will be good for implant laddering.